dfcastellanos/MEPLS/doc/tutorial/step5.md

 Here, we want to reproduce the same kind of behavior in a more physically grounded manner.
 To this end, instead of explicitly considering different thresholds scale parameters, we will have only one parameter.
-However, before the AQS simulation, we will simulate a sample deforming under creep conditions, i.e., at non-zero temperature and constant external stress @cite Castellanos2018 Castellanos2019.
-During the creep process, the slip thresholds will undergo a survival bias, by which lower thresholds tend to be renewed by higher ones (see the results section of @ref Step 3 for a short discussion about this).
+However, before the AQS simulation, we will simulate a sample deforming under creep conditions, i.e., at non-zero temperature and constant external stress
+@cite Castellanos2018 @cite Castellanos2019.
+During the creep process, the slip thresholds will undergo a survival bias, by which lower thresholds tend to be renewed by higher ones (see the results section of @ref Step3 for a short discussion about this).
 Due to such bias, after some time, the existing thresholds will be on average higher than as-renewed from their Weibull pdf.
 Consequently, when using such a state as the initial one in the AQS simulation, the AQS stress-strain curve will exhibit a behavior similar to @ref Step4.
 However, in contrast with @ref